steveclarke/mcp-superthread-plus/docs/api-client-pattern.md

 ## Overview

-The MCP SuperThread Plus server uses a **composition-based API client architecture** to interact with the SuperThread REST API.
+The MCP Superthread Plus server uses a **composition-based API client architecture** to interact with the Superthread REST API.
 This document explains the pattern and rationale.

 ## Architecture